szymonlopaciuk/monitor/README.md

+> PSA: The main drawing code is a bit cursed.
+I have had the intention to redo it properly for a while, but as it often is with things that work, I have not got around to it.
+Maybe the day will come one day, but in the meantime I release it anyway.

 # Monitor: an e-Paper smart display script

 This is a script that runs on a Raspberry Pi equipped with a Waveshare 7.5B